esp8266/Arduino/doc/esp8266wifi/soft-access-point-class.rst

     WiFi.softAPdisconnect(wifioff)

-Function will set currently configured SSID and password of the soft-AP to null values.
+Function will set currently configured SSID and psk of the soft-AP to null values.
 The parameter ``wifioff`` is optional.
 If set to ``true`` it will switch the soft-AP mode off.

 Function will return ``true`` if operation was successful or ``false`` if otherwise.